Wizards of Words

 Volunteers Needed in Dublin

-Wizards of Words is currently seeking volunteers in the Dublin area, particularly Finglas.
-If you are interested, please contact our volunteer coordinator Suzanne on email@example.com, or call 01-4530355.
+Wizards of Words will be seeking volunteers in the Dublin area, particularly in Finglas, for the 2018/19 academic year.
+For more information or to register your interest in volunteering in the Wizards of Words Reading Programme please contact our volunteer coordinator Suzanne on email@example.com, or call 01-7080431.

 My experience so far has been 100% positive, and I would recommend the programme to anyone who might be thinking of finding out more about volunteering in general and helping children with their reading in particular. – Brian Carroll, WOW volunteer, Limerick

 I’m delighted that I stumbled across the Barnardos notice, as I’ve found my role to date most fulfilling.
 The enthusiasm shown by the children when we collect them from the classroom is heart-warming.
 An unexpected, but welcome, outcome is the way in which children come to trust us wizards; they treat us as friends. – Cathal McCarthy, WOW volunteer, Dublin